Edward E. Kidder

 Edward E. Kidder (1846 or 1847 - 1927) was a playwright in the United States.
-Several of his works were adapted to film including A Poor Relation in 1921.
+Several of Kidder's works were adapted to film, including A Poor Relation in 1921.

 He was married to Augusta Raymond Kidder (died 1939).
 The New York Public Library has a collection of his scripts.
 He wrote about two dozen Broadway shows and toured.

-He was born in Charleston, Massachusetts.
+He was born in Charlestown, Massachusetts.

 Samuel French advertised plays by various playwrights including Kidder.